abstractive/ecell/doc/terms_and_concepts.md

 ECell systems are built out of services called **Pieces**.
 Generally speaking, Pieces will correspond one-to-one with Ruby processes.
-Pieces communicate with each other over ØMQ sockets.
+Pieces communicate with each other over ZeroMQ sockets.
 To run a Piece, make an instance of `ECell::Runner` and call its `run!` method with a configuration hash.

 A fragment of a Piece configuration hash that contains everything except